MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/install-related-set.md

 ```

 ### Step 6: Add Update setting
 The App Installer file can also specify update setting so that the related sets can be automatically updated when a newer App Installer file is published. **<UpdateSettings>** is an optional element.
+Within  **<UpdateSettings>** the OnLaunch option specifies that update checks should be made on app launch, and HoursBetweenUpdateChecks="12" specifies that an update check should be made every 12 hours.
+If HoursBetweenUpdateChecks is not specified, the default interval used to check for updates is 24 hours.
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <AppInstaller